 Organ and Tissue Donation

-On its website, the Canadian Transplant Society shares that over 1,600 Canadians are added to organ wait lists yearly; 90% of Canadians support organ and tissue donation but less than 25% have made plans to donate; and one donor can benefit more than 75 people and save up to 8 lives.
+shares that over 1,600 Canadians are added to organ wait lists yearly; 90% of Canadians support organ and tissue donation but less than 25% have made plans to donate; and one donor can benefit more than 75 people and save up to 8 lives.

 How to Become an Organ Donor

 Fortunately, you can do something to positively change those numbers simply by electing to become an organ and tissue donor.
-It takes minutes to register through your provincial organization; all the links can be found on the following websites: Canadian Society of Transplantation and Canadian Transplant Association.
-Both of those sites along with the provincial websites provide a wealth of information about your consent and additional steps to follow.
+It takes minutes to register through your provincial organization; all the links can be found on the following websites: Canadian Society of Transplantation

-If you’re confused about organ and tissue donation and have questions, the Trillium Gift of Life Network has an excellent Frequently Asked Questions section on its website with answers to general, transplant, financial, healthcare professionals, and donation questions.
+section on its website with answers to general, transplant, financial, healthcare professionals, and donation questions.
 While the organization is based in Ontario, most of the facts apply across Canada.

 Common Organ Donation Myths